Skip to content

 ive decided quite a bit about my printer i want to use a 250mm round heated bed i want to use a slip ring so i can get power to the bed and have a heated bed on this printer i plan to use linear rods and linear bearing for both the x and z the x will 100% be belted im still deciding if the z should be belted or use a lead screw i also started to model out some of the components i plan to use in fusion 360, such as the bed as a starting point however it appears the technical drawing from the manufacturer REALLY isnt accurate

-current rough BOM
+current rough BOM as of starting

 Part namepricenotes